Blaisesa/game-project/README.md

 2. **Multiplayer Functionality:** Implement multiplayer modes for competitive or cooperative gameplay.
 3. **User Accounts & Leaderboards:** Allow players to create accounts, save progress, and compete on global leaderboards.
 4. **Enhanced Graphics & Sound:** Upgrade visual and audio assets for a more immersive experience.
+5. **Cross game rewards and easter eggs:** Implement rewards that carry over between games and hidden features for players to discover.

 ## Acknowledgements
 We would like to extend our gratitude to Code Institute for providing the resources and support necessary to complete this project.
 Special thanks to our mentors and peers for their valuable feedback and encouragement throughout the development process.